-Our enduring commitment to low income New Yorkers also makes NYCHA one of the three custodians of the City's federal Housing Choice Voucher Program, better known as Section 8.
-Section 8, only one of many tools to address the issue of affordable housing in our nation, is a housing assistance program, provided by the United States

-Department of Housing and Urban Development (HUD), and dedicated to supporting subsidized housing for very low income families and individuals.
+Our enduring commitment to low income New Yorkers makes NYCHA one of the three custodians of the City's federal Housing Choice Voucher Program, better known as Section 8.
+Section 8 is a housing assistance program, provided by HUD, and dedicated to supporting subsidized housing for very low income families and individuals.
 Section 8 seeks to tackle the housing crisis by addressing the gap between family incomes and housing costs.
 It sounds simple-family incomes either stay level or don't rise fast enough to maintain pace with rising rents, and the government steps in to help close the gap.
 But as I hope to make clear, determining both sides of the cost curve-for Washington and for local agencies-can be quite difficult.

-First, there is a formula, part statutory from Congress and part regulatory from HUD, to determine the amount HUD awards each locality to provide voucher assistance, commonly referred to as the HAP subsidy.
+First, there is a formula, part statutory from Congress and part regulatory from HUD, to determine the amount HUD awards each locality to provide voucher assistance, known as the Housing Assistance Payment or HAP subsidy.
 A separate formula, based mostly on the number of apartments in each program as well as certain other factors, is used to determine how much the housing authority will receive in administrative fees, or operating funds.
 Each fiscal year, housing officials must perform a complicated analysis to predict how many apartments can be assisted by assessing the local apartment rents within the federal rent ceiling, the average tenant's rent share at 30 percent of the voucher holder's income, and the average subsidy payments to fill the gap between apartment rents and the tenant's rent share.
 Those average subsidy costs must then be matched against the funding appropriated by Congress for subsidy and operating funds, including funding to renew existing vouchers and funding to authorize any new vouchers.